kevinrosario/myPersonal-Trainer-Client/README.md

 # myPersonal Trainer

-This is the front end of myPersonal Trainer application which is an application to keep track of an user workout routines.
+This is the front end of myPersonal Trainer application which is an application to keep track of users workout routines.
 It's designed to let users create workouts and edit them adding or removing exercises.
 Users can create and edit workouts only by logging in the application.

 ### User Stories
 - As a unregistered user, I would like to sign up with email and password.